Scheduled MonumentsEnglandFirestone Bay artillery tower

 What is Firestone Bay artillery tower?

-Firestone Bay artillery tower is a coastal defensive structure located in Devon, England.
+Firestone Bay artillery tower is a coastal fortification located in Devon, England, dating from the 16th century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003848.

 Who is responsible for protecting Firestone Bay artillery tower?